Screenshots via TruckersAgaistPredators

 when host Chris Hansen emerges from a side room, and the cameras zoom in on the suddenly sweat-slicked face of a man realizing he's walked into a trap, as Hansen drops the now-infamous line, "Why don't you take a seat right over there."

-, Green opens by telling the man that he's not a cop, but then adds, "I work with police."
+, Greene opens by telling the man that he's not a cop, but then adds, "I work with police."

 "The fuck are you thinking man?
 Did you read the things you were saying to this girl?
 We could totally take everything to your boss and everything else.
 I'm interested in why in the hell you're trying to ruin a little girl's life that's a virgin."

-The man with the mustache just stands there, taking Green's verbal barrage.
+The man with the mustache just stands there, taking Greene's verbal barrage.
 He drops his head to his chest, repeating, "I don't know man, I don't know."

 Reached by phone a few days after the sting,

 Anthony Greene, the trucker behind Truckers Against Predators.

 Greene explains that he's a longtime fan of citizen-led efforts to identify and publicly shame child predators, especially a group called The Ultimate Decoy

 .
 Dozens of other groups are active across the U.S. and overseas, with the hunters generally uploading videos of confrontations with men — and it's always men — who are lured into the trap by decoys acting as minors.